Executive Director, Coalition Against Major Diseases

 He graduated summa cum laude from the University of Arizona in Tucson with dual undergraduate degrees in economics and ecology/evolutionary biology.
 He also studied at the London School of Economics, the University of Kansas and Eastern Michigan University.
 RCT is a technology investment and management company that provides early/seed-stage funding and development for promising biomedical companies and technologies originating in the world’s universities and research institutions.

 Mr. Rick Myers was named to the board after serving as Chief Operating Officer of C-Path, a position he held from January 2009 through March 2012.
-Rick is starting his third year of an eight-year term with the Arizona Board of Regents and currently serves as Chair.
+Rick was appointed to the Arizona Board of Regents (ABOR) in 2010, and currently serves as treasurer of the Board, chair of the Legislative Affairs Committee, and is a member of the Regents’ Executive Committee and the Health Affairs Committee.
+He recently completed two years as the ABOR Chair.
 Prior to C-Path, Mr. Myers retired from IBM Corporation after 25 years of service where he served as Vice President of Development for Storage Systems and was a member of the Chairman’s Senior Management Group.
 An engineer by training, Mr. Myers led a research and development facility with 1,600 scientists creating innovations in mass data storage and retrieval technologies.

-Mr. Myers is very active in the state and local communities as a member of several other boards, including Science Foundation Arizona, Tucson Airport Authority, Women’s Foundation of Southern Arizona, National Advisory Board for the University of Arizona Science Center, and the Arizona State Commerce Global Network Board.
+Mr. Myers is very active in the state and local communities as a member of several other boards, including Science Foundation Arizona, Tucson Airport Authority, Women’s Foundation of Southern Arizona, the National Advisory Board for The University of Arizona Science Center, and the Arizona State Commerce Global Network Board.
 He is the immediate past Chair of the Southern Arizona Leadership Council, an association of local CEOs focused on improving Tucson and Southern Arizona.
 Mr. Myers is recognized for his leadership and team-building skills, as well as his expertise in creating and managing organizational systems.
-He earned his bachelor of science degree in Mechanical Engineering at the University of Alabama.
+He earned his Bachelor of Science degree in Mechanical Engineering at the University of Alabama.

 Mrs. Cindy Parseghian is President of the Ara Parseghian Medical Research Foundation.
 Along with her husband, Michael, she is co-founder of the Ara Parseghian Medical Research Foundation, which they started in 1994 in an effort to find a cure for Niemann-Pick Type C disease, a rare and fatal genetic disorder that struck three of their four children.
 As President, Mrs. Parseghian has spearheaded a successful fundraising campaign raising more than $36 million in 16 years.
 Of the more than 400 rare disease organizations in America, the Parseghian Foundation has raised more funds than perhaps any other.
 She serves on a number of community and state and national boards including the National Institute of Neurological Disorders and Stroke Advisory Council, University of Notre Dame College of Science Advisory Council, Translational Genomics Inc. (TGen), The Critical Path Institute (C-Path), and San Miguel High School.
 Prior to founding the Ara Parseghian Medical Research Foundation, Mrs. Parseghian worked for seven years as President, CFO and Controller of MCS Telecommunications in Tucson.
 She earned a bachelor of business administration degree in Accounting at the University of Notre Dame, and a master’s degree in Management from the J.L.
 Kellogg Graduate School of Management at Northwestern University.
 Mrs. Parseghian has also successfully passed the CPA exam.